 - Truck drivers transporting sand during refilling operations.

 - Workers who are in the vicinity when sand is ejected, blended, or released from trucks, hoppers, or sand movers.

-Basically, anyone who works around dust from rocks, dirt, or sand is at risk for developing silicosis.
-Worker in fracking operations, mining, sandblasting, and the maritime industry are among those who should be cautious about their health.
+Basically, anyone who works around dust from rocks, dirt or sand is at risk for developing silicosis.
+Workers in fracking operations, mining, sandblasting and the maritime industry are among those who should be cautious about their health.